bacontime/blog-mirror/nature/clades.md

 [Vertlife](http://vertlife.org/)
 : A fork of OneZoom.
 More up to date, but only depicting the tetrapods.

----

-(PLACEHOLDER FOR EMOJI-BASED VISUALIZATION OF ANIMAL CLADES)
+(PLACEHOLDER FOR GRIDDED VISUALIZATION OF ANIMAL CLADES)